antipodalclimate/IS2-Gridded-Products/README.md

 **Analysis/**

 Contains scripts and drivers that analyse RGT-wise data in .mat format to obtain gridded products.
-The output is places in Output/
+The output is placed in the Output/ directory

   - _analyse_waves_and_FSD.m_
       Script to do the actual analysis for wave, FSD, LIF info by combining many RGTs into grids using forms of Matlab accumarray function.